Chow-Liu++: Optimal Prediction-Centric Learning of Tree Ising Models: Introduction

 \begin{lemma}[Structural Lemma for Chow-Liu] Let $\TCL$ be the tree returned by the Chow-Liu algorithm and $W$ be the subset of weak edges with empirical correlation $\leq 1/10$.
 Let $V_1,\ldots,V_m$ denote the connected components of vertices in $\TCL$ upon removal of edges in $W$.
 Then \begin{enumerate} \item[(i)] The sets of vertices $V_1,\ldots,V_m$ are each connected within the true tree $\Ts$, and \item[(ii)] If we contract the vertex sets $V_1,\ldots,V_m$ in $\TCL$, then we obtain the same tree as when we contract these vertex sets in $\Ts$, as long as all edges have correlation $\Omega(\eps)$. \end{enumerate} \end{lemma}

 In other words, the weak edges learned by Chow-Liu correctly partition the vertices into connected components.
 The subgraphs on these connected components can be badly erroneous, and the weak edges themselves may be between incorrect vertices, but they are between the correct \emph{sets} of vertices.
-Item (ii) of the structural lemma comes with the qualifier that all edges have correlation at least of order $\epsilon$, where $\eps$ as in Theorem~\ref{t:CL++} above denotes the accuracy of approximate correlations.
+The constant $1/10$ in the definition of weak edges is an arbitrary, albeit sufficiently small, constant.
+Note also that item (ii) of the structural lemma comes with the qualifier that all edges have correlation at least of order $\epsilon$, where $\eps$ as in Theorem~\ref{t:CL++} above denotes the accuracy of approximate correlations.
 The other case turns out to be easy to deal with via a direct argument, because all correlations along paths that include the edge are very weak.

 The next two challenges address separately the problem of global error accumulation due to incorrectly placed weak edges and accurate reconstruction within components.

 \paragraph{Challenge 2: Accumulation of errors on long paths.}